freedomofpress/securedrop/docs/source.rst

 You should now see a screen that shows the unique codename that SecureDrop has generated for you.
-In the example screenshot below the codename is ``sink los radium bcd nab privy nadir``, but yours will be different.
+In the example screenshot below the codename is ``chute surge stuck chill wish agone inure``, but yours will be different.
 It is extremely important that you both remember this code and keep it secret.
 After submitting documents, you will need to provide this code to log back in and check for responses.